 Designate a part of your garage for the washer, dryer, and laundry storage.
 Pinterest photo.

-If a washer and dryer are sharing the garage space, try to define that portion of the garage as a laundry room.
+If a washer and dryer are sharing the garage space, define that portion of the garage as a laundry room.

-Stage the shared laundry area by putting up vertical storage like shelving or cabinets for storing laundry supplies.
+Stage the shared laundry area by putting up vertical storage like shelving or closed cabinetry for storing laundry supplies.

 Install a hanging accordion style drying rack next to the washer and dryer.
-Go to Amazon.com for affordable hanging rack selections.
 Hang a few colorful blouses or shirts for staging--make the laundry area look cheerful and practical.

-When the garage is empty and all repairs have been done, consider painting the walls and ceiling white or another fresh and cheerful neutral color.
+When the garage is empty and all repairs have been done, consider painting the walls and ceiling white or another light neutral color.
+Light colors and good lighting always make a small space appear larger.

-If the garage has very dim lighting, install a few extra light fixtures to brighten it up.
+If your garage has bad lighting, install a few extra light fixtures to brighten it up or put in higher voltage lightbulbs.
 A well-lit garage will impress home buyers.

 If you want to really "wow" home buyers, paint the garage floor!
 There are many different products for painting garage floors, but a couple that really work well are epoxy floor paints from rustolem.com or armorcladepoxy.com.
 These flooring products come in a variety of colors and textures, but there is a downside.
 They aren't cheap.
 For more information on how to prepare and paint your garage floor, go to; familyhandyman.com.